How much is your case worth?Get a free case evaluation

 According to the Association for the Advancement of Automotive Medicine, “Unlicensed driving is involved in a disproportionate and increasing number of preventable crash fatalities and plays a detrimental role in the lifesaving safety behaviors of their passengers.
 Our findings highlight an alarming peer influence between unlicensed drivers and passengers, placing increased emphasis on the need to better understand and characterize this present and growing threat.”

-- In 31 percent of fatalities, speeding was involved.
+- In 31% of teenage driver fatalities, speeding was involved.

 - Passenger vehicles account for 2,100 fatal car crashes a year.